neajul/Hosthandleiding/content/0-2_glossary_of_terms.md

 Since such numbers are difficult to communicate, IP addresses are usually written as a set of numbers in a given order.
 Devices using IP addresses use the [internet protocol](https://simple.wikipedia.org/wiki/Internet_Protocol "Internet Protocol") to communicate.

+## Production Ready

+When we refer to an environment being production-ready we mean.
+That the server and the software that you installed on it runs, is backed-up, stable, maintainable and that it satisfies the needs for whatever you are making on a daily basis.